-This easy Instant Pot Chicken Soup with Potatoes is loaded with vegetables, making it a delicious, nourishing, and comforting recipe.
-Make this one-pot chicken recipe in just about 40 minutes.
-This healthy soup recipe is naturally Whole30, gluten-free and dairy-free.
+This easy Chicken Soup with Potatoes is loaded with vegetables, making it a delicious, nourishing, and comforting recipe.
+Make this one-pot chicken recipe in just about 40 minutes either using the stovetop or the Instant Pot pressure cooker.
+This healthy soup recipe is naturally gluten-free and dairy-free.

-• This Instant Pot Chicken Soup is so easy to make, but tastes like it was cooked for hours.
+• This simple Chicken & Potato Soup is so easy to make, but tastes like it was cooked for hours.
+It’s true comfort food on a cold day.

 • You can get creative with this recipe and use your favorite vegetables and herbs.